What is the CFA?

 As membership grew and the Association found its niche and role in the industry, the name changes continued.
 In 1975, the Association’s name was changed to the “Poured Concrete Wall Contractors of American, Inc.” (PCWCA).
 In 1990, the name was again changed to the Concrete Foundations Association to reflect its growing membership which included suppliers, manufacturers, and even a few design professional involved in the foundation industry.
 Later, the name was expanded to include the words “of North America” to reflect the inclusion of Canadian members.

 The Association’s original bylaws mandated the election of five officers and Clark, a contractor from Lansing, Michigan, became the first president and Bob Sawyer served as the first Executive Director (1975 -1980).
 A variety of directors continued to shape the Association and serve the membership including publisher, Roger Nielsen (1986-1993).
 In 1993, Ed Sauter was selected to bring his experience as a registered architect to the leadership of the organization.
 Ed established a new era for the Association adding a magazine, an annual convention and beginning to grow staff support for the Association through his management firm.
-Jim Baty, also an architect, joined the staff in 2001 as Technical Director adding a career-long emphasis on thermal design efficiency and insulated concrete sandwich walls.
+James Baty, also an architect, joined the staff in 2001 as Technical Director adding a career-long emphasis on thermal design efficiency and insulated concrete sandwich walls and became the Managing Director in 2012.

 The CFA Today